 As a rule, and in relation to takeover offers, the bidders are not obliged to produce pro forma financial information in the disclosure documents, save if the offer is an exchange offer, in which case the relevant financial information from the issuer will be required.
-However, pro forma financial information is needed in the case of significant gross change, ie, a variation of more than 25% relative to one or more indicators of the size of the issuer's business, in the situation of an issuer due to a particular transaction, with the exception of those situations where merger accounting is required.
+However, pro forma financial information is needed if a significant gross change, ie, a variation of more than 25% relative to one or more indicators of the size of the issuer's business, occurs due to a particular transaction, with the exception of those situations where merger accounting is required.